FOLLOW US

 Registering with the authorities

-Unless you are staying in a hotel or B&B, if you are entering from a Schengen area country (for example, France) you must declare your presence (‘dichiarazione di presenza’) to the local immigration authority (‘questura’) within 8 days of arriving.
-The ‘questura’ will provide a form to complete.
+You must declare your presence (‘dichiarazione di presenza’) to the local immigration authority (‘questura’) within 8 days of arriving if you’ve come from another Schengen-area country and are not staying in a hotel or bed and breakfast.
+The ‘questura’ will give you a form to complete.

-You can find more information on the Ministry of Foreign Affairs or Italian police force websites.
+You can get more information from the Ministry of Foreign Affairs or Italian police force.

-Under Italian law, if you are aged 17 and under you cannot check into hotels or holiday accommodation without an accompanying adult.
+If you’re aged 17 or under, you cannot check into hotels or holiday accommodation without an accompanying adult.

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Italy.
+There are strict rules about goods you can take into and out of Italy.
 You must declare anything that may be prohibited or subject to tax or duty.

 Taking food into Italy